directdemocracy-vote/www/white_paper.md

 - **citizens**: they issue their citizen card, endorse other participants, create petitions and referendums, sign and vote.
 - **smartphone providers**: they provide mobile phones used by the citizens (Android, iOS, etc.).
 - **app providers**: they provide mobile apps running on the smartphone of the citizen and allowing them to participate to *directdemocracy.vote*.
-- **publishers**: they receive publications from all the participants (including other publishers) and make them public on the web.
+- **notaries**: they receive publications from all the participants (including other notaries) and make them public on the web.
-- **trustees**: they compute and publish a reputation for each participant.
+- **judges**: they compute and publish a reputation for each participant.
 - **polling stations**: they provide anonymity of vote in referendums.

 ### Cryptography